ptrckgllghr/distsms/README.md

 DistSMS
 =======

-The Goal of DistSMS is to provide web, desktop, and mobile clients for the access of personal SMS data.
+	-The Goal of DistSMS is to provide web, desktop, and mobile clients for the access of personal SMS data.

-The user will access these clients using their Google Account, making the initial project specific to Android devices.
+	-The user will access these clients using their Google Account, making the initial project specific to Android devices.

-An SMS event on a mobile device will trigger a event which will then be relayed through a server and to each of the clients.
+	-An SMS event on a mobile device will trigger a event which will then be relayed through a server and to each of the clients.

-The clients will provide an interface to view SMS and also archive the information.
+	-The clients will provide an interface to view SMS and also archive the information.

 Web Client
 ==========